-- If your new corresponding UK trade mark/design expired within the first six months after the end of the transition period (i.e. up to 30 June 2021), you have a grace period of six months from the point of expiry to renew your trade mark/design without incurring any late fees.
-(This is because the UKIPO did not expect to be able to send out the usual renewal reminders during the first six months.)
+- If your new corresponding UK trade mark/design expired within the first six months after the end of the transition period (i.e. up to 30 June 2021), you had a grace period of six months from the point of expiry to renew your trade mark/design without incurring any late fees – but this has now expired.
+(This was because the UKIPO did not expect to be able to send out the usual renewal reminders during the first six months.)

-- Any renewal fees payable after 1 January 2021 need to be paid separately in respect of both the EU and UK right (i.e. if you paid in advance before 31 December 2020 for renewal of the EU right, you will still need to pay again for the corresponding UK right).
+- Any renewal fees payable after 1 January 2021 needed to be paid separately in respect of both the EU and UK right (i.e. if you paid in advance before 31 December 2020 for renewal of the EU right, you still needed to pay again for the corresponding UK right).

 8. What if I opted to defer publication of my RCD at the EUIPO?